 Is it crucial to start planning your road trip to answer some questions.
 So, go through these questions and our tips connected to them.
 It will help you to plan a perfect US road trip.

 This is the key question that determines your preparations.
-Are you going to have a road-trip in a state you live in?
+Are you going to have a road trip to a state you live in?
 Are you going to the neighboring state?
 Or maybe you are flying to another state/country or planning a US cross-country road trip through several states?

-If you are planning a road trip to other states, it is worth knowing the basic regulations, which varies widely between states, like:
+If you are planning a road trip to other states, it is worth knowing the basic regulations, which vary widely between states, like: